ZeyingGAO/zeyinggao.github.io/_pages/about.md

 ---

 ## Education
-### M.A. in Foreign Languages and Literatures (with an emphasis on language, psychology, and cognition), Tsinghua University, Beijing, China
+- M.A. in Foreign Languages and Literatures (with an emphasis on language, psychology, and cognition), **Tsinghua University**, Beijing, China
 _Sep 2022 - Jun 2025_

-### B.A. in English Language and Literature, Sun Yat-sen University, Guangdong, China
+- B.A. in English Language and Literature, **Sun Yat-sen University**, Guangdong, China
 _Aug 2018 - Jun 2022_

 ---